 There are hundreds of different yeast strains that fit into one of the above categories.
 Certain strains are suited to making specific beer styles.
 Some breweries believe the yeast they use to be the single biggest factor in determining their beer’s character.

-Extreme examples of the differences between yeast strains can be seen by comparing our Bavarian-style Hefeweizen to our Quackenbush Blonde TM.
+Extreme examples of the differences between yeast strains can be seen by comparing our Bavarian-style Hefeweizen to our Quackenbush Blonde.
 The Hefeweizen has a rich, fruity, banana character and a clove-like spiciness.
 These attributes are all made by the special strain of ale yeast that is used to ferment the wort.
 The blonde beer will display few fermentation by-products because the ale yeast used in its production is a relatively “clean fermenter.”

 Most yeasts, even other ale yeasts, tend to be more neutral in character than yeast strains used to make Bavarian-style wheat beers.
 Lager yeasts are the most neutral of all the strains, producing fewer fermentation by-products, thus allowing the malt and hop character of the beer to dominate the palate.